 The Atmosphere and Staff at Hachiban Ramen – All Hachiban Ramen noodle shops look the same.
 Quite basic in design, there’s a yellow logo with the number ‘8’ on it on the outside of the shop and, inside, simply basic (yet comfortable) booths.
 The kitchen is slightly raised and is open, so you can see the chefs cooking food while you wait.

-The staff at Hachiban Ramen is usually young, but they’re efficient, friendly and helpful.
-Food arrives quickly and, in more than 50 visits to various Hachiban Ramen locations, I’ve never once been served food I didn’t order or had any problems with the staff.
+The staff at Hachiban Ramen is usually young, but they are efficient, friendly and helpful.
+Food arrives quickly and, in more than 50 visits to various Hachiban Ramen locations, I have never once been served food I didn’t order or had any problems with the staff.

 The Food at Hachiban Ramen – Thais, just like most Asians, love noodles.
 Usually eaten every day, Thais will line up at a restaurant serving good noodles, which is why you have to arrive early at Hachiban Ramen if you don’t want to stand in line.

 Hachiban Ramen serves a small menu, consisting of around 20 different styles of noodle dishes, around 10 types of appetizer and drinks like Pepsi, water and iced teas.
 Food is served quickly, only a couple of minutes after ordering, and as it’s cooked fresh every time, it’s piping hot too.

 Appetizers include deep fried octopus balls, pork dumplings (my favorite and a must-order), and fried chicken Japanese style.With noodle dishes ranging from soup noodles with stewed duck to pork bone soup noodles with spare ribs there’s plenty of noodle choices for any noodle lover and, every one is delicious.

 Try the fried noodles with chicken, squid and vegetables in Japanese sauce, noodles with spicy ground pork sauce, or the noodle soup with seafood gravy.